 Which is best?

 Your eye care practitioner will be the best guide of which myopia control option is most suitable for your child, as it can depend on their level of myopia, age and other factors.
-Not all options are available in all countries – your eye care practitioner may recommend contact lens options or spectacle lens options.
+Not all options are available in all countries – your eye care practitioner may recommend contact lens options or spectacle lens optionss for myopia in children.
 It’s important for you to also understand the influence of your child’s visual environment – outdoor time and screen time – on successfully managing their myopia.